WordPress/gutenberg/docs/explanations/architecture/styles.md

 ##### Only a single property per block

 Similarly to block supports, there can be only one instance of any style in use by the block.
 For example, the block can only have a single font size.
-See related "Current limits of block supports".
+See related "Current limitations of block supports".